TDStrasser/Kookaberry-Accelerometer/README.rst

     After the programmed duration recording stops and both Red and Orange LEDs will be on.

-6. If desired, rearm the module by pressing the white button and relaunch the vehicle.
+6. If further recordings are needed repeat the procedure from step 2.
 7. When finished, switch the power off by moving the jumper to the upper position.
-8. Connect the module to a PC via the USB-C connector and copy the desired files to your PC for inspection and processing.
+8. Connect the module to a PC via the USB-C connector and copy the CSV files to your PC for inspection and processing.

     The files on the module should now be visible.